interlay/collateralization-analysis/README.md

 # Threshold analysis
 ## Interpretation of Results
 Given the parameters of the `config.yaml`, the thresholds can be interpreted in a way that, starting at a thresholds collateral-debt-ratio, this ratio will not drop below 100% (break the peg) within the defined period (e.g. 21 days), with a probability of 'alpha' (e.g. 99%).

+If the analysis is supposed to be used for the lending market, the inverse of the reported thresholds needs to be taken (and rounded) to arrive at the loan-to-value ratio.
+In the lending protocol the threshold for the premium redeem serves as the maximum borrowing threshold, since there is no premium redeem.

 ## Process
 The analysed parameters are `liquidation_threshold`, `premium_redeem_threshold` and `secure_threshold`.
 The bridge also uses a `premium_redeem_threshold` to increase system security, but premium redeems are assumed not to occur in order to better capture tail risk.